chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 ## ⚙️ How to Run

 You can run training from the command line using `main.py`.
 The script is fully configurable via command-line arguments.

+When using the MLP model, there are two main ways to define its architecture:

+Custom architecture with `--hidden_sizes`: You can provide a list of integers specifying the size of each hidden layer.
+This allows you to experiment freely with any layer configuration you like.

+Standard architecture with `--width` and `--depth`: If you want a setup that can be directly compared with ResMLP for a coherent evaluation of model structures, use the width (number of neurons per hidden layer) and depth (number of hidden layers) parameters.
+This ensures both MLP and ResMLP have a comparable number of layers and units.

+Additionally, you can enable batch normalization after each hidden layer using the normalization flag.

 ### 🔧 Example: Train a ResMLP on MNIST